 - In the case of GIC, the allocation of Government funds to GIC for investment management also cannot improve GIC's investment performance figures.

-Another occasional misperception is that the Government made the Constitutional amendments in 2002 and 2004 to allow for the transfer of Past Reserves between Fifth Schedule entities and the Government so as to be able to conceal investment losses.
+Another occasional misperception is that the Government made the Constitutional amendments in 2002 and 2004 to allow for the transfer of Past Reserves between Fifth Schedule entities and the Government to conceal investment losses.
 This is not true.

 - Past Reserves may need to be transferred to facilitate the restructuring of Fifth Schedule entities to better deliver public services.
 For example, the merger of the then-Board of Commissioners of Currency, Singapore (BCCS) with Monetary Authority of Singapore (MAS) in 2002 required the transfer of BCCS' Past Reserves to MAS.